 For almost 10 years now I’ve had the honor of helping Entrepreneurs launch, build, grow and scale their companies.
 We have clients in our portfolio that have been with us since the beginning.
 Their journeys are fascinating to be a part of.
-I am amazed…Continue
+I am amazed daily by the ingenuity, energy, enthusiasm and optimism these…Continue

 Added by Kimberly Lucas on October 16, 2017 at 4:44pm — No Comments

 I was working with a client a few weeks ago who was struggling to find, attract and hire the people she needed to help her company grow to the next level.
-She had historically hired junior level talent and paid them…Continue
+She had historically hired junior level talent and paid them reasonably for their skills, but was surprised when these…Continue

 Added by Kimberly Lucas on May 11, 2017 at 8:38am — No Comments

 Unless you’ve been in a cave lately you have noticed the media making noise about diversity in the workplace.
 Some high profile companies have landed in hot water over a reported lack of diversity and even harassment.
-I truly…Continue
+I truly don’t believe that most startup companies intend to lack diversity…Continue

 Added by Kimberly Lucas on March 17, 2017 at 6:52pm — No Comments